Rai-shwith/FastAPI-SuperHero/README.md

 - 👤 View and manage their profile and delete their heroes or profile.

 ## 📦 Installation Instructions
-> Note: The application is not hosted publicly due to cost issues, but it can be made available upon request.
+> Note: The application is hosted publicly on https://fastapi-superhero.onrender.com

 ## 🚀 To run the project locally: